AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

 Here, in the declaration of the :ada:`Component` type (in the private part of the generic :ada:`Linked_Lists` package), we declare :ada:`Next` as an anonymous access type that refers to the :ada:`Component` type.
-(Note that, at this point, the :ada:`Component` type is still an incomplete type.)
+(Note that at this point, we haven't finished the declaration of the :ada:`Component` type yet, but we're already using it as the designated subtype of an anonymous access type.)
 Then, we declare :ada:`List` as a general access type (with :ada:`Component` as the designated subtype).

 It's worth mentioning that the :ada:`List` type and the anonymous :ada:`access Component` type aren't the same type, although they share the same